 - 1. Floating solids, scum, sheen or substances that result in observed deposits in the receiving water.
-(25 Pa Code 92a.41(c)) - 2.
+(25 Pa Code § 92a.41(c)) - 2.
 Oil and grease in amounts that cause a film or sheen upon or discoloration of the waters of this Commonwealth or adjoining shoreline, or that exceed 15 mg/l as a daily average or 30 mg/l at any time (or lesser amounts if specified in this permit).
 (25 Pa.
-Code 92a.47(a)(7) and 95.2(2)) - 3.
+Code § 92a.47(a)(7), § 95.2(2)) - 3.
 Substances in concentration or amounts sufficient to be inimical or harmful to the water uses to be protected or to human, animal, plant or aquatic life.
-(25 Pa Code 93.6(a)) - 4.
+(25 Pa Code § 93.6(a)) - 4.
 Foam or substances that produce an observed change in the color, taste, odor or turbidity of the receiving water, unless those conditions are otherwise controlled through effluent limitations or other requirements in this permit.
-(25 Pa Code 92a.41(c))
+For the purpose of determining compliance with this condition, DEP will compare conditions in the receiving water upstream of the discharge to conditions in the receiving water approximately 100 feet downstream of the discharge to determine if there is an observable change in the receiving water.
+(25 Pa Code § 92a.41(c))